 The Economic Growth, Regulatory Relief, and Consumer Protection Act (the "Regulatory Relief Act"), which was designed to ease certain restrictions imposed by the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), was enacted on May 24, 2018.
 Section 201 of the Regulatory Relief Act directs the federal banking agencies to develop a community bank leverage ratio ("CBLR") of not less than 8% and not more than 10% for qualifying community banks and bank holding companies with total consolidated assets of less than \$10 billion.
 Qualifying community banking organizations that exceed the CBLR level established by the agencies, and that elect to be covered by the CBLR framework, will be considered to have met: (i) the generally applicable leverage and risk-based capital requirements under the banking agencies' capital rules; (ii) the capital ratio requirements necessary to be considered "well capitalized" under the banking agencies' prompt corrective action framework in the case of insured depository institutions; and (iii) any other applicable capital or leverage requirements.
 On February 8, 2019, the Office of the Comptroller of the Currency, the Federal Reserve Board, and the FDIC published for comment a proposed rule to implement the provisions of Section 201 of the Regulatory Relief Act.
 Under the proposal, a qualifying community banking organization would be defined as a depository institution or depository institution holding company with less than \$10 billion in assets and specified limited amounts of off-balance sheet exposures, trading assets and liabilities, mortgage servicing assets, and certain temporary difference deferred tax assets.
-A qualifying community banking organization would be permitted to elect the CBLR framework by a community banking organization, the treatment of a community banking organization that falls below CBLR requirements, and the effect of various CBLR levels for purposes of the prompt corrective action categories applicable to insured depository insti
+A qualifying community banking organization would be permitted to elect the CBLR framework if its CBLR were greater than 9%.
+The proposed rulemaking also addresses opting in and opting out of the CBLR framework by a community banking organization, the treatment of a community banking organization that falls below CBLR requirements, and the effect of various CBLR levels for purposes of the prompt corrective action categories applicable to insured depository institutions.
+Advanced approaches banking organizations (generally, institutions with \$250 billion or more in consolidated assets or \$10 billion or more in on-balance sheet foreign exposure), or subsidiaries of such banking organizations, would not be eligible to use the CBLR framework.